2014 Coach Development Programme

 A. Beginning Rugby Course: for Under 6–Under 7 coaches, B. Learning Rugby Course: for Under 8–Under 10 coaches, C. Playing Rugby Course: for Under 11–Under 13 coaches.

 This course is a NZRU accredited course and is compulsory for all secondary school and senior club coaches to attend.
-RDO’s will be contacting the clubs directly to confirm dates, times and venues.
+RDC’s will be contact clubs directly to confirm dates, times and venues.

 RugbySmart was developed jointly by the New Zealand Rugby Union and ACC.
 It’s all about lifting team performance by ensuring players are physically and technically at their peak before they put their bodies on the line.

 RugbySmart is based around ACC SportSmart, the 10-point action plan for sports injury prevention.
 It’s a comprehensive approach that is about keeping players where coaches and supporters want them: on the field, contributing to a winning team effort.

 Developing Rugby Coaches Course – Level 1 & 2

 Details of the 2014 DRC courses will be posted when they become available.

 Coaches that are coaching from a secondary school 2nd XV level and above are welcome to enrol onto this course.